SmithsonianWorkshops/advanced-hydra-workshops/conda.md

 $ conda env create -f blobtools.yml --name blobtools-imported
 ```

-If you don't specify `--name`, the orginally name of the exported environment will be used.
+If you don't specify `--name`, the orginal name of the exported environment will be used.

-The channels specified in the `.yml` will be used, regardless of what the user has configured in their settings (`.condarc`).
-:shipit: This needs to be confirmed

 ## Other topics